 I will also post about how we human beings can experience what is in Scripture.
 The promises made to us and how to experience the promises.

-I will add new articles, from time to time, see the Blog at the Home link.
-Some will I will post at HolyListening.com.
-Some may be from the Holy Listening Group on Facebook, or even Way Followers on Facebook.
+I will add new articles, from time to time, which will appear at the top of the Blog.
 Some articles are by guest authors, giving you a fresh view.

 Search at the upper right corner of any page.

 Subscribe for notices of new posts – all the way down and below to the right.